Application And Hiring Process

 1. Does Olympus recruit or interview on campus?

-We have concluded our campus visits for the academic year of 2011/2012.
+We have concluded our campus visits for the academic year.
 Please complete the on-line application in order to be considered for advancement in the interview process.

 2. If you do not recruit on my campus, can I still apply for the Olympus Fellows Program?

 Yes, if we do not visit your campus, you can still apply for the Olympus Fellows Program through our website.

 3. The Fellows position is posted on my school's Career Services website.
 Can I apply through my school?

 No. We can only accept applications through our online application system.
 If you apply only through your school, we will not receive your application.

 4. What degrees or majors do Fellows usually have?

 We accept all majors from any Bachelor's or Master's degree program.
 Graduate and current Fellows have a range of majors, including marketing, finance, engineering, psychology, biochemistry, international relations, supply chain management and information systems, economics, kinesiology, business administration and more.